Top Ten Tips We Wish Applicants Knew About Admissons Interviews

 2. Your Interviewer Has Been in Your Shoes

-All of our interviews are conducted by Schreyer alumni who were recently in your shoes.
+All of our interviews are conducted by Schreyer Scholar Alumni who have been in your shoes.
 They know all about applying to colleges and how nerve-racking that can be.
 They are very nice people and want to help, so enjoy getting to know them.
 And don't be afraid to ask them questions about their Penn State and Schreyer experience — they love talking about themselves too!

 3. Our Interview is Optional